ka1ii/developer-challenge/backend/README.md

-# Backend: Kaleido Developer Challenge

-A very simple TypeScript Node.js app that uses the FireFly SDK to interact with the [example solidty smart contracts](../solidity/contracts/).
+# Backend

+## Prerequisite

+To deploy the backend, make sure there are three firefly supernodes running and solidity contracts are deployed on the created chain.

 ## Configuration

-To deploy the backend, make sure there are three firefly supernodes running and solidity contracts are deployed on the created chain.
-Once deployed, populate these values in your config.json
+Populate these values in your config.json

 "COIN_ADDRESS": ,
 "ESCROW_ADDRESS": ,